YisusChrist/pyrsync2/README.md

 # License

 The majority of the code for this module is taken from [Eric Pruitt's post at ActiveState][2].
-It was orginally licensed under the [MIT license][3], and this license has been kept wthout modifications.
+It was originally licensed under the [MIT license][3], and this license has been kept without modifications.

 [1]: http://samba.anu.edu.au/rsync "Andrew Tridgell and Paul Mackerras.
 The rsync algorithm.
 Technical Report TR-CS-96-05, Canberra 0200 ACT, Australia, 1996."
 [2]: https://code.activestate.com/recipes/577518-rsync-algorithm "Rsync Algorithm (Python Recipe)"